JazzMaster/LazGFX/README.md

 Furthermore-

         Check for a RELEASED UNIT.
-This indicates I tested something.

 Check SDL depends for multimedia.
 (I cant control those..SDL links into them as seperate projects.)